-- Review and recommend to the Board a general framework of remuneration for the Board and key management personnel; - Review and recommend to the Board the specific remuneration packages for each director and key management personnel; - Review and recommend to the Board the terms of renewal of the service agreements of Executive Directors; - Determine the appropriateness of the remuneration of non-executive directors taking into consideration their effort, time spent, responsibilities and level of contribution; - Administer the Hafary Performance Share Plan and any other share option scheme established from time to time for the Directors and the management; and - f.
+- Review and recommend to the Board a general framework of remuneration for the Board and key management personnel; - Review and recommend to the Board the specific remuneration packages for each director and key management personnel; - c.
+Review and recommend to the Board the terms of renewal of the service agreements of Executive Directors; - d.
+Determine the appropriateness of the remuneration of non-executive directors taking into consideration their effort, time spent, responsibilities and level of contribution; - e.
+Administer the Hafary Performance Share Plan and any other share option scheme established from time to time for the Directors and the management; and - f.
 Consider the disclosure requirements for directors' and key management personnel's remuneration as required by the SGX-ST and according to the Code.

 The recommendations of the RC shall be submitted for endorsement by the Board.
-The RC covers all aspects of remuneration, including directors' fees, salaries, allowances, bonuses, awards and benefits-in-kind.
+The RC covers all aspects of remuneration, including directors' fees, salaries, allowances, bonuses, grant of shares and share options and benefits-in-kind.
 Each RC member shall abstain from voting on any resolutions in respect of his remuneration package.